 When you come up with an original process or product, you can protect your marketable idea by filing a federal patent.
 That entitles you to exclusive rights to make, manufacture or use this product or innovation for a specific period of time.
 If you create an original work such as a trademark or logo, you have the right to file a copyright to enjoy exclusive use.

 If someone has infringed or violated your rights to exclusive use, there are steps you can take to stop unauthorized use.
-The attorneys at the Tom Rhodes Law Firm recommend you retain an intellectual property attorney with significant experience in negotiation and litigation.
+The attorneys at The Armstrong Firm recommend you retain an intellectual property attorney with significant experience in negotiation and litigation.

 If you believe that you have a valid copyright or patent infringement claim, contact us in our San Antonio law offices.
 We practice in the state of Texas and accept federal intellectual property cases nationwide.